3dgeo-heidelberg/4dgeo/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or feature requests, feel free to open an issue.
+For your own implementations, you can also fork this repository.